dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/HDPInstall.md

 ### Configure and Restart ZooKeeper   {#Configur4}

-To edit the ZooKeeper configuration, select the <span class="AppCommand">Services</span> tab at the top of the Ambari dashboard screen, then click <span class="AppCommand">ZooKeeper</span>
+To edit the ZooKeeper configuration, click <span class="AppCommand">ZooKeeper</span> in the Ambari *Services* sidebar.
+Then click the <span class="AppCommand">Configs</span> tab and follow these steps:
-in the Ambari in the left pane of the screen.

 <div class="opsStepsList" markdown="1">
-1. Select the <span class="AppCommand">Configs</span> tab to configure ZooKeeper
+1. Click the *Custom zoo.cfg* drop-down arrow, then click <span class="AppCommand">Add Property</span> to add the `maxClientCnxns` property and then again to add the `maxSessionTimeout` property, with these values:
     {: .topLevel}

-2. Make configuration changes:
-    {: .topLevel}

-    Scroll down to where you see *Custom zoo.cfg* and click <span class="AppCommand">Add Property</span> to add the `maxClientCnxns`
-    property and then again to add the `maxSessionTimeout` property, with these values:
-    {: .indentLevel1}

     <div class="preWrapperWide" markdown="1">
         maxClientCnxns=0
         maxSessionTimeout=120000
     {: .AppCommand xml:space="preserve"}

     </div>

-3. Save Changes
-    {: .topLevel}

-    Click the <span class="AppCommand">Save</span> button to save your changes.
+2. Click the <span class="AppCommand">Save</span> button to save your changes.
 You'll be prompted to optionally add a note such as `Updated ZooKeeper configuration for Splice Machine`.
 Click <span class="AppCommand">Save</span> again.
-    {: .indentLevel1}

-4. Start ZooKeeper
     {: .topLevel}

-    After you save your changes, you'll land back on the ZooKeeper Service <span class="AppCommand">Configs</span> tab in Ambari.
-    {: .indentLevel1}

-    Open the <span class="AppCommand">Service Actions</span> drop-down
+3. Select the <span class="AppCommand">Actions</span> drop-down
-    in the upper-right corner and select the <span class="AppCommand">Start</span> action to start ZooKeeper.
+in the Ambari *Services* sidebar, then click the <span class="AppCommand">Start</span> action to start ZooKeeper.
 Wait for the restart to complete.
-    {: .indentLevel1}
+    {: .topLevel}
 {: .boldFont}

 </div>
 ### Configure and Restart HDFS   {#Configur5}

-To edit the HDFS configuration, select the <span class="AppCommand">Services</span> tab at the top of the Ambari dashboard screen, then click <span class="AppCommand">HDFS</span> in the Ambari in the left pane of the screen.
-Finally, click the <span class="AppCommand">Configs</span> tab.
+To edit the HDFS configuration, click <span class="AppCommand">HDFS</span> in the Ambari *Services* sidebar.
+Then click the <span class="AppCommand">Configs</span> tab and follow these steps:

 <div class="opsStepsList" markdown="1">
 1. Edit the HDFS configuration as follows: